rmarable/ParallelClusterMaker/README.md

 The kill_cluster and kill_pcluster_jumphost scripts will delete the respective EC2 key pairs as part of the cluster or jumphost destruction process.

-## Deleting a pcluster Stack or EC2 Jumphost
+## Deleting a Cluster Stack or EC2 Jumphost

 There are three ways to delete a cluster stack: